microsoft/EdgeML/README.md

 the PLDI '19 publication on [SeeDot compiler](/docs/publications/SeeDot.pdf), the UIST '19 publication on [Gesturepod](/docs/publications/ICane-UIST19.pdf),
 the BuildSys '19 publication on [MSC-RNN](/docs/publications/MSCRNN.pdf),
-and the NeurIPS '19 publication on [Sha-RNN](/docs/publications/Sha-RNN.pdf).
+and the NeurIPS '19 publication on [Shallow RNNs](/docs/publications/Sha-RNN.pdf).

 Also checkout the [ELL](https://github.com/Microsoft/ELL) project which can